Drew Gooden (YouTuber): Vine (2013–2017)

 After dropping out of community college two times and taking improv classes, Gooden joined Vine, a six-second video platform, in 2013.
 Gooden's videos ("Vines") were short comedy sketches—his first viral Vine depicted a Venn diagram of him and his favorite shirt, which both had in common a "mortal enemy" in Jeff Daniels.
 He described Vines as spontaneous, "the video equivalent of a tweet".

 Gooden created what would become his most popular Vine in 2016.
 On the way to work in Arizona, he asked his girlfriend to record him driving past a "Road Work Ahead" sign and saying, "Road work ahead?
 Uh, yeah.
 I sure hope it does."
-The meme would later be described as one of the "most recognizable videos on the internet", although The Atlantic also called it "passably funny".
+The meme would later be described as one of the "most recognizable videos on the internet," although The Atlantic also called it "passably funny".
 Gooden remained known for the Vine several years later, calling it his "catchphrase" and selling merchandise based on it; he was recognized at VidCon as the "Road Work Ahead guy".
-However, he also found it annoying and wanted to separate himself from the video.
+He also found it annoying and wanted to separate himself from the video.
 According to him, the Vine was never as popular when Vine was still active but spread through Vine compilations on YouTube.

 Gooden appeared in the Vine-produced web series Camp Unplug (2016), where he first met fellow Viner Danny Gonzalez.
 By the time Vine closed in January 2017, Gooden had amassed several hundred thousand followers.
 Besides a small Twitter account, he had no other online followings and decided to migrate to YouTube alongside many other Viners.